Guy Rolnik’s lab class prepares future entrepreneurs for the noneconomic influences that can doom or propel a good idea.

 David Hanna, Full-Time MBA Student: Registering for Professor Rolnik’s lab course last fall was among the best decisions I made all year.
 The lab component of the course provided me with hands-on experience helping a nascent technology startup navigate a challenging political climate in the cosmetics industry to protect its business model and growth trajectory.
 The critical lessons learned from this course both in the classroom and in the field will undoubtedly stick with me as I navigate my own career.

-Each year, Chicago Booth honors four outstanding alumni who are making an impact.
-Read on to meet this year’s winners, who are leading with purpose.
+Each year, Chicago Booth honors four alumni who are innovating in their industries.
+Read on to meet this year’s winners, who are leading the way forward in the NFL, investment, social impact, and biotechnology.